nrfconnect/sdk-nrf/doc/nrf/installation/updating.rst

 Updating toolchain in Toolchain Manager
 ***************************************

-If you installed the |NCS| automatically using the :ref:`Toolchain Manager <gs_app_tcm>`, complete the following steps to update the toolchain in Toolchain Manager:
+If you installed the |NCS| automatically using the :ref:`Toolchain Manager <auto_installation>`, complete the following steps to update the toolchain in Toolchain Manager:

 1. Open the Toolchain Manager application in nRF Connect for Desktop.
 #.
 Click the button with the arrow pointing down next to the installed |NCS| version to expand the drop-down menu with options.